 Get NEON Data

-NEON data are processed and quality controlled, at NEON headquarters in Boulder, CO.
-NEON carefully documents every aspect of it’s design, data collection, processing and delivery.
+NEON data are processed and quality control checked at NEON headquarters in Boulder, CO.
+NEON carefully documents every aspect of sampling design, data collection, processing and delivery.
 This documentation is freely available through the NEON data portal.

 Read the following pages to learn more: